"Surf's Up" is the most popular animated surf movie of all time.

 Knowing that an entire ocean surface with an arbitrary number of waves was an impossible workflow to manage, a wave surface created in the rig was built that would eventually be connected to the ocean through a surfacing operation in Houdini.

-In an effort to simplify the process even further, a decision was made to build only two rigs, each very similar, but offer different levels of control that would allow the animators to create multiple styles of wave types.
+In an effort to simplify the process even further, a decision was made to build only two rigs, each very similar but offering different levels of control that would allow the animators to create multiple wave types.

 These two rigs served as the base that defined a set of three distinct wave types that would populate the film.